DOGE28/Zerto-Upgrade-Tutorial/README.md

 You can go back to the appliance manager menu from the shell by typing `app` and tab-completing to the `appliance-manager` command.

 Next, enter number 7 and enable SSH.

-You will want to confirm that SSH is working by using the `ssh zadmin@<ZVM-IP>` command and logging in from another computer (Like from the Windows ZVM to again verfiy connectivity).
-If you ever need to change the password for this account in the future, you may exit to shell and use the `passwd` command to change it.
+>[!TIP]
+> Now is a good time to ensure connectivity between this Linux VM and the Windows ZVM.
+First use `ping` to verify they can talk to each other, then use `ssh zadmin@ZVM-IP` in a terminal on the Windows ZVM to confirm that SSH is enabled and working.

 Your Linux ZVM appliance is now ready for migration.